puppycats/ton-random/README.md

 This repository contain two contracts that will help you in generating random numbers on-chain.

- * `main.fc` — contract that accepts queries (check `contract/scheme.tlb`) and responding with generated random numbers.
+ * `main.fc` — contract that accepts queries (check `contract/scheme.tlb`) and responds with random numbers.
  * `skip.fc` — contract that must be deployed in Masterchain (or some other workchain, different from the one where `main.fc` is deployed).
-It is just a basic echo contract which sends back the same message.
+It is just a basic echo contract.
 It is used to skip at least 1 block and guarantee that random is unpredictable.

 ## Sources